 Within Tumbulgum and North Tumbulgum are environmental treasures: Stotts Island Nature Reserve, containing a 77 hectare (190 acres) example of lowland sub-tropical rainforest, Duroby Nature Reserve and Skinners Reserve.
 Tumbulgum itself is both an historic and contemporary hidden gem, tucked away off the busy Tweed Valley Way.

 TUMBULGUM HERITAGE TRAIL was established in 2013.
-Permanent signs, depicting life in Tumbulgum’s past, have been installed at 12 sites identified of historical significance.
+Permanent signs, depicting life in Tumbulgum’s past, have been installed at 15 sites identified of historical significance.
+This includes 2 signs in Bluey Hill Park installed for the Tumbulgum 150th celebration, and a recent sign near the Bridge commemorating an historic royal visit to the area.
 The Trail is a flat walk and takes approx 40-50 minutes.
-A map of the Trail is displayed in the window of the Community Hall.
+A map of the Trail may be accessed here and is also displayed in the window of the Community Hall.